Services

 Typically, Early Intervention teams work in the community and will try to meet with people in a place where they feel most comfortable.

-If a person has experienced a psychosis the support they receive from us can last for three to four years.
+If a person has experienced psychosis the support they receive from us can last for up to three years.
 In this time we will help a person to recover from their psychotic episode and reduce the chance of them experiencing further episodes.

 If we feel that a person fits into the ARMS criteria we can usually work with them for between three and twelve months.
 During this time they may be provided with self-help information, or signposted to another more appropriate service to help with their presenting difficulties.
 Other people deemed ARMS will receive more targeted support from the Early Intervention Service.